vovagorodok/ArduinoBleOTA/doc/ADVANCED.md

 ```

 ## Uploading failure case
-When uploading fails then internal buffer usage turn off.
+When uploading fails then internal buffer usage turns off.
-Only after reset it turn on.
+Only after reset it turns on.